JonCooperWorks/wgrpcd/README.md

 ```
 Usage of wgrpcd:
-  -auth0
-        -auth0 enables OAuth2 authentication of clients using auth0's machine-to-machine auth.
-  -auth0-api-identifier string
-        -auth0-api-identifier is the API identifier given by auth0 when setting up a machine-to-machine app.
-  -auth0-domain string
-        -auth0-domain is the domain auth0 gives when setting up a machine-to-machine app.
   -ca-cert string
         -ca-cert is the CA that client certificates will be signed with. (default "cacert.pem")
   -cert-filename string